melo616/ArchaeoLogRuby/README.md

 ## Future Features

 1. Maps Integration: View your dig's location on a map using GeoCoding and Google Maps API.
+2. More robust data charts based on additional artifact attributes
+3. Email notifications for invitations, announcements, and account information
+4. Ability to add custom fields for artifacts
+5. PDF uploads to share academic papers

 ## Data Model